List of Courses

 SCI 104 Astronomy II: Introduction to Planetary Science (3 credits)

 Introduction to Planetary Science is an interdisciplinary algebra-based course that calls upon most of the physical sciences (Astronomy, Chemistry, Geology, Environmental Science, Meteorology, and Physics) in an attempt to understand the nature of our solar system.
 The goal of this course is to familiarize the science major and non-science major alike with the field of planetary science, and to introduce the history of space exploration to the interested student.
 This course presents the objects within our solar system and addresses the character of other solar systems within our galaxy.
-Prerequisite: MAT 087 or 088, and one of the following: SCI 103, SCI 111, GEO 103, GEO 105, GEO 106, or Permission of Instructor.
+Prerequisites: MAT 087 or 088, and one of the following: SCI 103, SCI 111, GEO 151, GEO 105, GEO 106, or permission of instructor.

 SCI 111 Introduction to Physics and Chemistry (4 credits)

-This course is an introductory survey course in physics and chemistry for non-science majors.
+An introductory survey course in physics and chemistry for non-science majors.
 Topics covered include: scientific method, motion, energy, momentum, heat, light, electricity, sound, atomic structure, the periodic table, chemical compounds, chemical bonds, chemical reactions, properties of water, acids, bases, and salts.
 Three class hours and two laboratory hours.
 Not open to Math/Science majors.
-Prerequisite: Elementary algebra.
+Prerequisite: MAT 087 or higher.